cmp-202/ssh2shell/README.md

  //finish is the function to be called with an array of responses in the same order as
  //the prompts parameter defined them.
  //See [Client events](https://github.com/mscdex/ssh2#client-events) for more information
- //if a non standard prompt results from a successfull connection then handle its detection and response in
+ //if a non standard prompt results from a successful connection then handle its detection and response in
  //onCommandProcessing or commandTimeout.
  //see text/keyboard-interactivetest.js
 });